rilder-almeida/sagas/README.md

 # sagas

+This package provides a framework composed by the following objects: Saga, Step and Action.
+Action abstracts a function that will be executed by a Step.
+The Step executes the Action and publishes a event for the Saga, using the Notifier.
+The Saga cares about the execution of the steps, it receives the events from the Notifier through the Observer.
+The Saga's observer holds the Execution Plan that will determine the next Step to be executed.

+The following diagram shows the relationship between the objects:

+	saga starts ->- run step ->- execute action ->- publish event ->- notify saga ->- saga observes ->- execution plan ->- next step...

 ## Overview

 The sagas package is a framework to implement the saga pattern in Go.
 It was inspired on the article "SAGAS" by Hector Garcia-Molina, Kenneth Salem, and Harold F. Korth, published by the ACM in 1987, and the article "Implementing Sagas" by Caitie McCaffrey, published by Microsoft in 2016.